Dilshad0515/Airline_Reservation_System/README.md

-# Airline_Reservation_System
-Airline Reservation System – A full-stack web app for booking and managing flights.
-Built with React.js (frontend), Spring Boot (backend), and MySQL (database).
-Features include user authentication, flight search, booking, cancellations, and an admin panel for managing schedules.
+✈️ Airline Reservation System

+A full-stack web application for booking and managing airline tickets.
+Built with React.js for the frontend, Spring Boot for the backend, and MySQL as the database.

+🔹 Features

+User authentication (signup/login)

+Search available flights and book tickets

+Manage reservations (view, update, cancel)

+Admin panel for flight and schedule management

+🔹 Technologies

+Frontend: React.js

+Backend: Spring Boot

+Database: MySQL